Overview of CCVSB Certification

 -

-Imply government approval or regulatory authority
+Imply regulatory power or government approval

 -